-Cardiac disease is the second leading cause of late mortality in childhood cancer survivors and the cumulative incidence of cardiac disease by age 50 is approximately 20%.
+Cardiac disease is the second leading cause of late mortality in childhood cancer survivors, and the cumulative incidence of cardiac disease by age 50 is approximately 20%.
 With the childhood cancer survivor population in the U.S. expected to reach 400,000 by 2020, the number of affected individuals is large and growing

-Gaps in Research and Preclinica Models
+Gaps in Research and Preclinical Models

 Clinical studies aimed at understanding the pathophysiology of cardiac disease in childhood cancer survivors have significant limitations:

-- the decades long latent period between exposure to therapy and the development of cardiac disease;
+- the decades-long latent period between exposure to therapy and the development of cardiac disease;

 - very low rates of long-term follow-up;

-- in the heart it is not feasible to study changes at the tissue and cell level.
+- In the heart, it is not feasible to study changes at the tissue and cell level.
 Mouse models can overcome these limitations due to a shorter life span and the ability to expose pediatric animals to chemotherapy and serially sample heart tissue.